HamiltonMultimedia/hello-world/README.md

 With it also comes new responsibilities.
 I will gain new knowledge, wisdom and power from the experience.
 New capabilities from learned processes and procedures.
+I have doubters already, they don't know that they will soon join the long list of previous doubters whou are now regretful that they ever doubted me.